-I have been travelling since 2010.
+I have been listed as Top Travel blogger from India more than 10 times.
+I didn’t know this is where I was headed when I gingerly started traveling solo a decade ago.
+I have been travelling since 2008, mostly as a solo traveler.
 What started as a deeply personal journey, triggered by a personal tragedy (I am still not ready to talk about it!), has now translated into a blog and a career.
 I was going through a rough phase in life and was living without a purpose.
 Then suddenly travel happened to me, as if by divine intervention and I found the true calling of my life.
 I started as a solo traveler.
 It helped me feed my hunger for loneliness, brooding and some serious soul searching (How else, do you think, I lost much of my hair,eh!).
 It helped me rediscover many hidden facets to myself and my Incredible India.
 From an introvert, travel has turned me into a forced extrovert.
 Thanks to travel, from a self destructive person, I have turned into a positive, happy individual.

 I now want to dedicate my entire life to travel.
 Trust me it’s the best job in the world (though demands lot of hard work and supreme personal sacrifices – more on that later) More than 150 destinations, 8 years later, travel has turned me into a better person.
 I never thought one day I will end up winning photography awards and my travel pictures and my stories will be published in India’s leading travel magazines, newspapers and online portals.
 It still freaks me out when people tell me I am an inspiration to them.
 This was not my vision when I started to travel.
 That said, it’s now impossible to go back to a mundane life.
 Travel is now my reason of existence.